 While this started as a blog post on China’s use of cyber tools in Hong Kong, it’s also worth noting that China and the United States share many common interests in cyber security.
 While it’s easy to focus on their conflicts, in the larger picture they share a common goal of fighting cyber crime.
 Whether diplomacy can work in this issue is uncertain, but these two great powers do have commonalities.
 Of all these the most important is that both nations rely heavily on e-commerce and digital records.
 What would happen if an outside power hacked China’s surveillance network?
 The same tools that China has created to monitor its own citizens would create an unparalleled espionage opportunity not only for another country, but also for a non-state actor.
 Think of the revelations that came with the Panama papers scandal.
 What might a hack of Chinese systems reveal about the behavior of key individuals?
 It would make the books once sold in Causeway Bay book store in Hong Kong look trivial.
 The United States has created a similarly pervasive intelligence system.
 When a first day (previously unused) exploit was stolen from the NSA it led to devastating cyber attacks (Perlroth and Shane, 2019), including in the United States.
 So the exploit (External Blue) that led to billions of dollars in losses globally was developed with U.S. taxpayer funds, as Perlroth and Shane (2019) describe.
 For both China and the United States, tacit agreements and boundaries surrounding cyber espionage would provide benefits.

 In the end, digital surveillance has not slowed the protests in Hong Kong.
 Instead, surveillance cameras are destroyed, and protesters carry umbrellas to protect themselves from facial recognition software.
 These steps are mostly low tech.
 A group of musicians recently met to record an anthem “Glory to Hong Kong” but the 150 musicians were afraid of being identified, and wore masks.
 Still, the protests continue, even after the Hong Kong government withdrew the extradition bill.
 And the protesters have proved adapt at using digital communications for mass mobilization and media communication.
 What has most struck me about the protests in Hong Kong has been their endurance.
 And if one follows some of the Hong Kong protestors on Twitter, one has to be impressed by their digital savvy.
-In the end, only a political solution is likely to bring a resolution, for all China’s cyber espionage and surveillance resources.

 It’s also worth remembering the sad fact that cyber tactics and political intimidation works in two directions.
 In an excellent CNN article, Caitlin Hu (2019) talks about how the protesters live in fear of facial recognition software.
 This fear can have terrible consequences.
 She describes how an elderly man taking pictures of protesters in Hong Kong was shoved to his knees by the crowd.
 People feared that he was a spy.
 He was forced to delete his pictures.
 And the police have a different take on cyber intimidation: “Senior police officials, speaking on condition of anonymity, said officers’ personal data, contact information, home addresses and more had been shared online, and described being doxxed as a form of `psychological war'” (2019).
 They have reasons for their fears: ” On encrypted app Telegram, channels dedicated to exposing personal information of people on both sides of the protest front lines have attracted tens of thousands of users..”
 And these pressures are also extended to the people installing the “smart posts” that people fear may contain surveillance tools: “Shortly after the lamp post fell, a government contractor supplying Bluetooth beacons for the posts abruptly withdrew from the project, citing concern about attempts to intimidate employees’ families” (Hu, 2019).
 What is striking from this account is not only the fear that both sides experience, but also the extent to which both sides perceive the other to be threatening them outside the law.
 The social costs for Hong Kong are very high if this political standoff continues without a negotiated settlement.
 Saša Petricic has a wonderful article in Canada’s National Post newspaper that details the impact within families when younger people protest, and the parents oppose dissent.